-Exchange Traded Funds or ETFs are listed investment products that track the performance of a group or "basket" of Shares, Bonds or Commodities.
-These "baskets" are known as indices.
 An example of an index is the FTSE/JSE Top 40 Index.
 An ETF can be bought or sold in the same way as an ordinary share.
-ETFs enable investors to invest in a variety of asset classes through a single listed investment product, saving time and money.
+ETFs enable investors to invest in various asset classes through a single listed investment product, saving time and money.
 As these types of ETFs track the performance of underlying assets/indices, they follow a passive investment strategy

 Who is this for?

-ETFs are used by both professional and private investors wishing to gain exposure to different sectors, asset classes, types of Shares, Commodities or Government Bonds.
-They are the ideal investment vehicle for those who are new to the world of investing.
+ETFs are used by both professional and private investors wishing to gain exposure to different sectors, asset classes, themes, investment strategies or geographies They are the ideal investment vehicle for those who are new to world of investing.

-- Can be bought and sold quickly, at a low cost.
+- They are bought and sold quickly and at a low cost.

-- Are well regulated by the JSE and the FSB.
+- Are well-regulated by the JSE and the Financial Services Conduct Authority (FSCA).

-- May pay investors dividends when the underlying instruments held in the ETF pay dividends (not applicable to all ETFs).
+- May pay investors dividends when the underlying instruments pay dividends (not applicable to all ETFs).

 - ETF prices fluctuate, as do the prices of the ETF’s underlying instruments.
-However, because of the advantage of diversification, the risk of losing money is lowered.
+However, because of diversification, the risk of losing money is lowered.